 Additional costs.
 In moving to a townhome or condo you also need to factor in an association fee.
-These cover different items but can include: snow removal, trash, exterior insurance, lawn care.
-In a condo, the homeowners association also includes the building maintenance, garage, gym, hallways, etc. Homeowners’ association fee can range from several hundred dollars toward $1,000 or more, depending on the location and the type of building you are buying into.
+These cover different items but can include: snow removal, trash, exterior insurance, and lawn care.
+In a condo, the homeowners association also includes the building maintenance, garage, gym, hallways, etc. Homeowners’ association fees can range from several hundred dollars to $1,000 or more, depending on the location and the type of building you are buying into.
 There can be some offsets, such as you may not have a city trash bill anymore, but often you do end up paying more for the convenience of not dealing with the lawn and snow.
-If you are increasing your overall cost of housing, make sure it fits into your overall financial plan and that you can afford it long term.
+If you are increasing your overall cost of housing, make sure it fits into your overall financial plan and that you can afford it long-term.

 What if you are Moving out of State?